root-project/web/manual/math/index.md

 `RooFit`: Toolkit for fitting and data analysis modeling,  see → [RooFit]({{ '/manual/roofit' | relative_url }}).

-[TSPlot](https://root.cern/doc/master/classTSPlot.html){:target="_blank"}: Allows to separate the signal from the background via an extended maximum likelihood fit.
+[TSPlot](https://root.cern/doc/master/classTSPlot.html){:target="_blank"}: Allows separation of the signal from the background via an extended maximum likelihood fit.
 Provides a tool to access the quality and validity of the fit producing distributions for the control variables. (see M. Pivk and F.R.
 Le Diberder, Nucl.
 Inst.
 Meth.A 555, 356-369, 2005).

 ### Multi-variate analysis classes